dstein64/pyfms/README.md

 ### Predicting with a FactorizationMachine

-For regression models, *FactorizationMachineRegressor.predict* can be used to predict the regression target for a dataset X.
+For regression models, *FactorizationMachineRegressor.predict* can be used to predict the regression targets for a dataset X.

     >>> model.predict(X)

-For binary classification models, *FactorizationMachineClassifier.predict* can be used to predict the class target for a dataset X. *FactorizationMachineClassifier.predict_proba* returns the class 1 probability for a dataset X.
+For binary classification models, *FactorizationMachineClassifier.predict* can be used to predict the class targets for a dataset X. *FactorizationMachineClassifier.predict_proba* returns the class 1 probability for a dataset X.

     >>> model.predict(X)
     >>> model.predict_proba(X)